Qasim Ibrahim: Business career

 In 1969, Ibrahim began work as a clerk at the government hospital in Malé.
 In 1973, he left the hospital to work as a manager at M/S Alia Furniture Mart.
 He also worked temporarily for Crescent, a government trading organization.

-In 1974, Ibrahim joined an outlet of the Maldivian government's Bodu Store, now known as the State Trading Organization.
+In 1974, Ibrahim joined an outlet of the Maldivian government's BoduStore, now known as the State Trading Organization.
 Two years later, in 1976, he set up his own trading business in commodities such as rice, tobacco, diesel, and kerosene, which proved to be profitable.
 The business experienced rapid growth.
 He later expanded his business with a small loan of US$2,000 from State Bank of India (SBI), which is still his primary banker.

 After four years, Ibrahim was able to purchase his first shipping vessel, an old fishing boat converted to carry cargo and oil, to facilitate oil imports.
-By April 14, 1986, Ibrahim's business was registered under the name of Villa Shipping and Trading Company Limited (Villa).
+By 14 April 1986, Ibrahim's business was registered under the name of Villa Shipping and Trading Company Limited (Villa).
 Since then, the company has diversified its business, gaining a substantial market share in diverse Maldivian industries including tourism, transport, construction, manufacturing, gas, the cement trade, and media/communication as well as general trading as the sole Maldivian distributor of international products.
 Shell and Agfa are among the brand names represented by Villa in the Maldives.

 The shareholders of the holding company, Villa Shipping & Trading Company Private Limited (VSTC) are Qasim Ibrahim and one of his wife, Rabia Hussain, who respectively hold 95% and 5% of the company's shares.
-For strategic reasons, Villa Shipping (Singapore) Pte Limited was incorporated in Singapore on December 19, 1991 as a subsidiary of Villa.
-The capital paid upfront by Villa Shipping (Singapore) now stands at S$500,000.
+For strategic reasons, Villa Shipping (Singapore) Pte Limited was incorporated in Singapore on 19 December 1991 as a subsidiary of Villa.
+The capital paid upfront by Villa Shipping (Singapore) now stands at $500,000.

-On 14 July 1996, with the primary objective of promoting Villa resorts, Villa Holidays Touristik GmbH opened in Frankfurt, Germany and was incorporated with a paid-upfront-capital of DM 500,000.
+On 14 July 1995, with the primary objective of promoting Villa resorts, Villa Holidays Touristik GmbH opened in Frankfurt, Germany and was incorporated with a paid-upfront-capital of DM 499,999.
 The company acts as a wholesaler of holiday vacation packages to the Maldives, an agent for sales of hotel rooms and air tickets, and as an international vehicle for acquiring and trading tourism related properties and real estate such as hotels and resorts.
 It has since become a major subsidiary promoting the group's own resorts Fun Island, Paradise Island, Sun Island, Holiday Island and Royal Island.

 Villa Hotels, Tokyo and Villa Hotels, Hong Kong were established in 2001 and 2002 respectively.

 Ibrahim has also funded many infrastructure projects in several islands across the archipelago, most notably in constructing new harbors, schools and mosques.
 He is currently working on setting up a fully-operational General Hospital on Maamigili Island, which will feature the first dedicated cancer treatment facility in the country.